yugabyte/yugabyte-db/java/README.md

 ${project.baseDir).
-This absolute path is copied verbatim to an Eclipse .classpath <classpathentry/>, and Eclipse doesn't know what to do with it, causing it avoid building kudu-client altogether.
+This absolute path is copied verbatim to an Eclipse .classpath <classpathentry/>, and Eclipse doesn't know what to do with it, causing it avoid building yb-client altogether.
 Other plugins (like maven-avro-plugin) don't seem to have this problem, so it's likely a bug in maven-protoc-plugin.

-There's a simple workaround: delete the errant folder within Eclipse and refresh the kudu-client project.
+There's a simple workaround: delete the errant folder within Eclipse and refresh the yb-client project.